Lydia Williams: Western New York Flash, Canberra United, and Houston Dash: 2014–17

 In 2014, the Western New York Flash signed Williams to be their starting goalkeeper following a season-ending injury to Adrianna Franch.
 Williams started 14 games in goal for the Flash.
-She recorded two shutouts in 2014 prior to suffering a season-ending ACL injury while competing at the 2014 AFC Women's Asian Cup with the Australian national team.
+She recorded two clean sheets in 2014 prior to suffering a season-ending ACL injury while competing at the 2014 AFC Women's Asian Cup with the Australian national team.
 In September 2014, Williams was waived by the Flash and was selected by Washington Spirit for the 2015 season, though she did not play for the team.

 After returning to Australia, Williams played for Canberra United for the 2015–16 W-League season.
 She was the starting goalkeeper in the 10 games in which she played and helped Canberra finish second in the regular season with a record, earning a berth to the Playoffs.
 Canberra was defeated 1–0 by Sydney FC's controversial goal in the semi-finals.

 In January 2016, Williams signed with the Houston Dash.
 She was the starting goalkeeper in all 15 games that she played.
 Two of her saves were voted Save of the Week by fans in Week 5 and 19.
 The Dash finished in eighth place during the regular season with a record.

 Melbourne City (loan): 2016–17

 Following the season, Williams signed on loan with Melbourne City for the 2016–17 W-League.
 Williams was the starting goalkeeper in 15 games helping Melbourne City finish in fourth place during the regular season with a record, securing a berth to the Finals.
-Williams was described as "impenetrable" after holding Canberra United to a 1–0 shutout in extra time during the semi-final.
+Williams was described as "impenetrable" after holding Canberra United to a 1–0 clean sheet in extra time during the semi-final.
 She continued her effective, defensive armour in the 2–0 win over Perth Glory in the Grand Final.
 Williams was named the league's Goalkeeper of the Year following the season.